TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 4.1 Create a "Thing Type" for your dev-kit
 4.2 Add a "Thing" representing your dev-kit

-When you have completed all this you are ready to start programming your dev-kit and visualise the data in MIC.
+When you have completed this you are ready to start programming your dev-kit and visualise the data in MIC.

 ### 4.1 Create a "Thing Type" for your dev-kit